guneshpatil/sliq-tools-with-diagrams/diagrams/requirement-analysis/MoSCoW.md

     style E fill:#FEFFFF,stroke:#333,stroke-width:2px,color:black
 ```

-## 🏞️ Setting the Scene
+# 🏞️
 In the heart of Silicon Valley, the FinanceFlow team gathered around a large whiteboard, the air thick with anticipation and the aroma of strong coffee.
 Sarah Chen, their product manager, uncapped a marker with a determined click.
 "Alright team," she began, her voice steady, "we're about to revolutionize mobile banking, but we can't do everything at once.
 We need to prioritize."
-## 🏔️ The Climb Begins

 Sarah drew four large boxes on the board, labeling them as she spoke:
-## 📊 MoSCoW Method Overview
+>[!IMPORTANT] MoSCoW Method Overview <br>
-"M - Must Have: These are non-negotiable.
-Without these, we fail."<br>
+> M - Must Have: These are non-negotiable.
+Without these, we fail.<br>
-"S - Should Have: Important, but not critical for launch."<br>
+> S - Should Have: Important, but not critical for launch.<br>
-"C - Could Have: Nice-to-haves if time permits."<br>
+> C - Could Have: Nice-to-haves if time permits.<br>
-"W - Won't Have: Not for this version, but maybe later."
+> W - Won't Have: Not for this version, but maybe later.

 The room fell silent as the team absorbed the simplicity and power of the MoSCoW method.